EffectOrientedProgramming/book/Chapters/03_Superpowers.md

   effect0
 ```

-Don’t assume the happy path or you’ll end up with strange unhandled errors lurking in your code.
+Don’t assume the happy path, or you will end up with unhandled failure paths lurking in your code.

 We can override the `bootstrap` value to simulate failure: